Zorro (musical): Closing

-Zorro the musical ended its West End run on the 14th of March 2009.
+Zorro the musical ended its West End run on 14 March 2009.
 Since closing in London, Zorro has appeared in other countries such as France, Japan, China, Korea, the Netherlands, Russia, Bulgaria, Israel, and Brazil.
 Worldwide the show has grossed more than $70 million to date in ticket sales and earned several awards and nominations including the Laurence Olivier Awards for Best Actor for the show's star, Matt Rawle and for Best Supporting Performance in a Musical for Lesli Margherita.

 International productions

 In 2014, original star Lesli Margherita said that plans were in place to open a production of Zorro in New York in 2015.

 Chadwick School piloted the first North American High School production of Zorro from February 25–28, 2015 in Palos Verdes Peninsula, CA.

 The Italian theatrical company Compagnia Teatrale I Saltafoss will produce the first Italian version of “Zorro” from February 2021 in Milan.

 The new show will be directed by Adriano Tallarini.

 The Italian translation of book and lyrics will be edited by Matteo Magnaghi.

+On April 2, 2022 the show debuts in Italy at Mirabilandia Parks under the name "Zorro Il Musical".
+The shortened Italian version was edited in collaboration with Stuntmanshow Production and Zorro USA LLC.

+On June 14, 2025, the Takarazuka Revue opened the Japanese version of “Zorro the Musical” in association with Zorro USA LLC. at Theatre Orb in Tokyo, Japan, running until July 3.